intel/tcf/doc/02-guide-tests.rst

 >>>         target1.on_console_rx(re.compile("heartbeat #[0-9]+ ok"))
 >>>         self.expecter.run(10)

-The :class:`tcfl.tc.tc_c.tls.expecter <tcfl.expecter.expecter_c>` is a
-generic expectation loop to which anything can be attach to poll and check while the loop runs.
+The :meth:`tcfl.tc.tc_c.expect` is a generic expectation loop to which anything can be attach to poll and check while the loop runs.
 It will run until all the things it has been asked to expect have ocurred or fail with a timeout.

 It can be also used with context managers: